 When your website grows bigger than ever before and attracts a large number of daily visitors all over the world, you may need to hire some writers or editors for coming out the great contents.
 After all, it can be a huge burden for you to write on your own entirely.

 In this case, you may take a large sum of money, energy and time to hire these experts whose writing styles are totally catering to your needs and preferences.
 But now, the problem is how to manage and handle them to achieve an effective workflow and the improved productivity?

 In fact, things can be much easy for all the WordPress based websites, for there are a lot of user-friendly plugins to deal with this issue.
 Here, if you do not know how to manage editorial workflow in WordPress sites running with multiple authors, you can check the below tutorial.

-Enhance Editorial Workflow using Edit Flow Plugin
+Enhance Editorial Workflow in WordPress using Edit Flow Plugin

 To increase the productivity of your editorial workflow, the easiest way is to use the Edit Flow plugin.
 With it, you can redefine the whole writing schedule and process of your site.
 In addition, this plugin is developed using multiple modules.
 This way, you can plan, manage and monitor the content writing with much ease.